ozendorf/cilium/notes.md

 * Implement grafana dashboard in the poc
 * how to automatically check network policies
 * what are the tools existing for security checks on network policies?
 * contribute to semgrep ?

+* deploy test apps on the cluster and interact / lateral movement (nmap etc.)